Dharumavantha School

+History

 In 2010, the new government decided to introduce coeducation as well as primary grades in all of the four single gender secondary schools in the city.
 In 2011, Dharumavantha School welcomed the first co-educational batch of students admitted into the newly formed primary Grade 1 in the school.
 The change did not affect the current secondary school operations, which is to run as a single gender school until the new co-educational batch progresses to the secondary level.

+In 2023, Dharumavantha School was relocated to a building in front of Villa College.

+In 2024, the Education Ministry decided to move all Izzudheen School students to Dharumavantha after cracks were found in the building, with exceptions for students who want to change to other schools.

+Dharumavantha School serves roughly 850 students in grades 1–10.